-The Commission will continue to work during the year 2001 toward completing the refinement process for all sanitary sewer service areas.
+The Commission will continue to work during the year 2003 toward completing the refinement process for all sanitary sewer service areas.
 This process involves working with the designated management agencies and other affected local units of government in revising the sewer service areas, incorporating into those revisions refined delineations of primary and secondary environmental corridors and isolated natural resource areas.
 In addition, where adequate data exist, floodplains outside of the environmental corridor lands will be delineated.
 Field evaluations and delineation of environmentally sensitive areas will be conducted for sites proposed to be included within the sewer service areas.
 Each refinement process is documented in a community assistance planning report which is presented to local governmental officials for review.
 One or more public hearings are held to present the final plans and obtain public reaction.
 The reports are then printed, adopted by the designated management agencies, adopted by the Commission as amendments to the regional water quality management plan, and forwarded by the Commission to the Wisconsin Department of Natural Resources (DNR) as water quality plan amendments.
-During 2001, it is anticipated that a significant number of requests for amendments to previously prepared sewer service area plans will continue to be received and acted upon.
+During 2003, it is anticipated that a significant number of requests for amendments to previously prepared sewer service area plans will continue to be received and acted upon.
 Special letter reports and field evaluations will be conducted to support and consider specific requests for sewer service area refinements.
 Environmental impact assessment data will be provided where and as needed for sewer service area amendments.
 Revisions to previously prepared sewer service area plans also are expected to be completed.
 Procedures for plan amendments will continue to be refined in conjunction with the DNR staff in order to meet, the requirements of Chapter NR 121 of the Wisconsin Administrative Code.
+A map of the sewer service areas and map designation as to the status of their refinement will be updated.
+The sewer service area program, including mapping, will be maintained and refined as an integral component of the SEWRPC website and linked to the WDNR website.